AllamGowriSankar0001/React-Learning-Path/1.Basics/5.Components/README.md

 }
 ```

-**Key points:**
+**Key things about class components:**

-* Uses `this.props` to access props
+- They use `this.props` to access props
-* Uses `this.state` to manage local state
+- They use `this.state` to manage local state
-* Lifecycle methods available: `componentDidMount`, `componentDidUpdate`, `componentWillUnmount`
+- They have lifecycle methods like `componentDidMount`, `componentDidUpdate`, etc.
-* More boilerplate, less commonly used in modern React
+- They have more boilerplate (more code to write)
-* Typically used in **legacy code**, which means older projects or codebases that were built before functional components and hooks became standard.
+- You'll mainly see these in legacy code (older projects)

----
+Honestly, unless you're working with old code, you probably don't need to learn class components.
+Functional components can do everything they can do, and they're simpler.

-## 4️⃣ Functional vs Class — Quick Comparison
+## Functional vs Class - Quick Comparison

 | Feature     | Functional                  | Class                                     |
 | ----------- | --------------------------- | ----------------------------------------- |